davellanedam/vue-skeleton-mvp/README.md

 ## Features

 -   Vuetify
 -   Multiple environment ready (development, production).
 -   Vue router
 -   Vuex
 -   i18n ready.
 -   Landing page.
 -   Protected home page.
 -   Login.
 -   Signup.
 -   Forgot password.
 -   Account verification.
 -   User profile.
 -   Users admin area with CRUD operations.
 -   Cities admin area with CRUD operations.
 -   Testing with Cypress and mocha/chai.
 -   NPM script for keeping good source code formatting using prettier and ESLint.
 -   Use of ESLint for good coding practices.
 -   Use of prettier for beautiful format.
 -   JWT Tokens, make requests with a token after login with `Authorization` header with value `Bearer yourToken` where `yourToken` is the **signed and encrypted token** given in the response from the login process.

 ## Demo

-A demo of this Frontend is located at: https://vue-demo.daniel-avellaneda.com
+A demo of this Frontend is located at: <https://vue-demo.daniel-avellaneda.com>

-### Login credentials:
+### Login credentials

 email: `admin@admin.com`
 password: `12345`